vkorobkov/jfixtures-cmd/README.md

   relative or full path to the folder where the source yaml fixtures are

   -dst [required]
-  relative or full path to the destination SQL file.
+  relative or full path to the destination SQL/XML file.
 Old file(if exists) will be overriten.

+  -xml [optional] [default: false] export to XML format instead of SQL one.
+The -type option is ignored in this case.

   -h, --help [optional]
   Print help message